abaisero/baise.ro/app/pages/about.md

 # Me

+I am an aspiring researcher in the field of machine learning.
 My research interests focus on stochastic models for pattern recognition, representation learning, symbol learning and logic-geometric information sharing with applications in general-purpose robotics, context-aware autonomous systems, and human-robot interaction.

-Find a more complete report on my professional experience on my [CV][cv].
+Find more about my academic and professional experience on my [CV][cv].

 [cv]: /static/docs/cv_baisero.pdf

 ### Awards